 Users violating any of the above facility rules may lose their NIC@King’s access rights.

 Acknowledgement Policy - Equipment in the NIC@King’s is generously donated by our corporate partners and contributors.
 Therefore, any papers incorporating data acquired or analysed in the NIC@King’s must acknowledge the use of the NIC@King’s.
 Please include a statement in the acknowledgements section, such as “We thank the Nikon Imaging Centre at Kings College London for help with light microscopy”.

 We share any publications that use our equipment with the companies that support the NIC@King’s.
 This allows us to demonstrate to the companies that have supplied the equipment that the NIC@King’s is producing useful scientific results and helps us justify their continued support.
-When you publish a paper incorporating data acquired at the NIC@King’s, please send either a reprint of the paper or the complete citation of the paper to Daniel Matthews.
+When you publish a paper incorporating data acquired at the NIC@King’s, please send either a reprint of the paper or the complete citation of the paper to James Levitt.